-Once one of the most important river ports in NSW and an instrumental part of the development of the entire Hunter Valley, the township of Morpeth, originally known by its Aboriginal name ‘Illalaung’ and traditional land of the Wonnarua people, will commemorate the bicentenary of its founding by Lieutenant Edward Charles Close, on November 20 and 21, 2021.
+Once one of the most important river ports in NSW and an instrumental part of the development of the entire Hunter Valley, the township of Morpeth, originally known by its Aboriginal name ‘Illalaung’ and traditional land of the Wonnarua people, will commemorate the bicentenary of its founding by Lieutenant Edward Charles Close on 19 and 20 November 2022.

 Maitland City Council has adopted plans to proceed with three Bicentenary infrastructure projects, which will leave legacy pieces of community infrastructure, including a riverside shared pathway (stage 1a of the Morpeth to Walka Shared path), Steamer Street shared pathway, and architectural lighting of Morpeth Bridge, and Council is also proceeding with a program of activities for the weekend of the Bicentenary such as a Corroboree and Morpeth Bridge open day.